-The Open University in Scotland provides supported open learning to over 20,000 students across the country.
+The Open University in Scotland provides supported open learning to 22,000 students across the country.
 Our flexible programmes and wide range of qualifications enable learners to choose a study route that best suits them.
 Meet some of our students and alumni below.

 A Business Management microcredential in Marketing Principles and Practice enabled Jonny to upskill ahead of his return to work from furlough.
 Flexible and topical, the funded OU course has been relevant to his Edinburgh Rugby job, plus thoughts about his career development.

 A single OU module gave Irina the extra maths credits she needed to secure her spot on a postgraduate teacher training course, paving the way to her new career as a secondary school maths teacher.
 Irina upskilled with the OU in one year, and her studies were fully funded.

 Carla was kicked out of home aged 14 and never imagined that university would ever happen for her, after a difficult start in life.
 Achieving an OU honours degree, Carla's continuing with OU postgraduate studies in Global Development to support an ambition to teach refugees.

 During the COVID pandemic Tommy, a Senior Development Officer for Scottish Union Learning within the Scottish Trades Union Congress, has done a number of OU Online Teaching microcredentials.
 Tommy has